Alan Sharp: TV movies

 From the 1980s, most of Sharp's screenplays were for American television productions.
 His 1993 television screenplay (with Walter Klenhard) for The Last Hit was nominated for the Edgar Allan Poe Award (best TV feature or miniseries).
 His feature film projects included The Osterman Weekend (Sam Peckinpah's swan song in 1982), Rob Roy (1995), and Dean Spanley (2008).

 He lived for a number of years in New Zealand on Kawau Island, but moved back to Scotland in 2000.
-In 1996, Peter Broughan announced that he and Sharp would be making two further feature films together, Vain Glory about Christopher Marlowe and Confessions of a Justified Sinner; neither was made.
-Nor was a film Sharp wrote about Scottish poet Robert Burns.
+In 1996, Peter Broughan announced that he and Sharp would be making two further feature films together, Vain Glory about Christopher Marlowe and Confessions of a Justified Sinner; neither was made, nor was a film Sharp wrote about Scottish poet Robert Burns.

 Personal life

 The actress Rudi Davies is the daughter of Sharp and novelist Beryl Bainbridge, who used Sharp as the inspiration for the main character in the novel Sweet William (1975).
-Sharp was also one inspiration for Sometimes She'll Dance, by Brian Pendreigh, originally published as a short story in 2012 and used in a revised form as the concluding part of his critically acclaimed novel The Man in the Seventh Row and Related Stories of the Human Condition in 2020.
+Sharp was also one inspiration for Sometimes She'll Dance, by Brian Pendreigh, originally published as a short story in 2012 and used in a revised form as the concluding part of his novel The Man in the Seventh Row and Related Stories of the Human Condition in 2020.

 A second daughter, Rachel Minnie Sharp, also briefly an actress, was married to Luke Perry.

 Sharp was survived by his fourth wife, Harriet Sharp, and a total of six children, two stepsons and 14 grandchildren, including professional wrestler Jack Perry.